 The length of stay depends on your circumstance.
 Those working or seeking employment have a greater chance to stay at the shelter longer.

 Modest Family shelter is located at 1008 Danube St, Houston, TX 77051.
 Call them at 713.733.2458.

-Myriam’s Hostel is part of Magnificat Houses.
+Myriam’s Hostel is a women’s shelter in Houston that is part of Magnificat Houses.

 This women’s shelter offers a 1-3 night stay.
 The shelter is first-come, first-serve and only accepts 7 women per night.
 Women can also apply for long-term residency.
 If you are interested in long-term residency or the other housing programs offered simply visit their website.

 Intake takes place between 3:30 pm and 4:30 pm daily.
 You must leave the next day at 7:00 am and then return the next day during intake hours.

 Once you have completed your 3 day stay you can return after 30 days.

 Magnificat Houses women’s shelter is located at 2009 Congress St, Houston, TX 77002.
 Call them at 713.224.1373.

 Family Homeless Shelters In Houston (men + women + children)